 - Asking you to work through past examination questions and helping you to revise and to prepare for examinations

-After year 2, your personal tutor should arrange to see you at the start of term 1 and at the end of each term (usually in the first and final weeks) to discuss your progress.
+After year 2, your personal tutor should arrange to see you at the start of term 1 and at the end of each term (usually in the final week) to discuss your progress.
 However, you should feel free to approach your tutor at any time if you have a particular question you want to discuss.

 In the third and fourth years students should be learning independently from lectures.
 Small group academic support switches to the non-lectured modules: PX376 Communicating Science, PX319/PX402 Physics Project, PX428/PX442 Physics Laboratory, PX424 Group Project.